dssushruth2000/Eco-Chop/readme.md

-# 🌲 EchoChop – A VR Tree Chopping Simulation
+# 🌲 EcoChop – A VR Tree Chopping Simulation

-**EchoChop** is a virtual reality (VR) simulation game built with the [Godot Engine] where players chop down trees using motion-based interactions.
+**EcoChop** is a virtual reality (VR) simulation game built with the [Godot Engine] where players chop down trees using motion-based interactions.
 Designed for Oculus Quest 2 and powered by OpenXR, the game immerses you in a dynamic forest environment with realistic physics, sound effects, and environmental feedback.

 ---
 ## 🎥 Gameplay Demo